kamariana/ux-nano-degree/fare.md

 #### Wrap-up

 Thank you so much for sharing your experience and insights.
 Your answers will help me build a better product.
 If you have any additional thoughts and comments, I would love to hear about them at any time.
 I can be reached at the contacts on this card.
 Hope you have a wonderful day.

+## Study 2: Survey

+### Background

+In the previous study, I learned that the fare handout is good but it is difficult to use and create a lot of confusion among the passengers, drivers and apprentices.
+To solves these problems,